 - Create areas in which learners are able to express their ideas.
 Online discussion boards, communities, and virtual classrooms are all great ways to help motivate your team.

 - Gamification can be incorporated into non-game practices, and competition, such as rewards, can be added to the course.

 - Communicating and receiving feedback within a group are essential in eLearning environments.
 Utilize techniques such as sending personal responses via email or chat, sharing your reflections on questions, and posting online comments.

 - Bringing the instructor/facilitator into the learning process will let learners express themselves, as well as help to encourage collaboration.

 Utilize Immersive Learning

 Just like social learning, immersive learning is a new trend in the eLearning world.
 This technique is a little more high-tech, but if it’s possible to implement, it can be extremely beneficial.
 Learning through immersive environments allows students to fully, well, immerse themselves in the subject matter.
 A virtual classroom is one of the best ways to utilize immersive learning, as it can transform abstract learning scenarios into tangible learning experiences.
-Immersive learning utilizes cutting-edge technologies including augmented reality, virtual reality, and 3D immersive learning.
+Immersive learning utilizes cutting-edge technologies, including augmented reality, virtual reality, and 3D immersive learning.
 Remember, a focus on immersion and personalized learning are hallmarks of immersive learning.
-Immersive learning can reap huge benefits, as the immersion leaves no room for distractions and really helps learners come to grips with the concepts they are presented with during training.
+Immersive learning can reap huge benefits, as immersion leaves no room for distractions and really helps learners come to grips with the concepts they are presented with during training.

 If you’ve had eLearning available for your employees for quite some time, you’ve been doing something right.
 But technology advances at such a rapid rate these days that it’s important your organization keeps up.
 Remember, there’s no need to completely implement an entirely new eLearning program.
 You can save time, money, and effort by revamping and updating your old eLearning content to keep learners engaged and make sure they get the most out of their training.